-Ketostix are thin strips that you either dip in your urine or pass them through the stream to measure ketone levels.
+Ketostix is thin strips that you either dip in your urine or pass through the stream to measure ketone levels.

-Ketostix are not as accurate as blood ketone meters or breath ketone analyzers.
+Ketostix is not as accurate as blood ketone meters or breath ketone analyzers.

 Ketostix can be deceptive; many people find themselves striving to get a purple indication when they might already be in ketosis.

 You could have high ketone levels and still get no indication with Ketostix.
 I don’t recommend Ketostix, I’ve linked to them simply so that you can get a better indication of what they are.